-- (a) Subject Majors: the degree of Bachelor of Science may be awarded in the following subjects: Astronomy; Biochemistry; Biological Sciences; Chemistry; Computer Science; Economics; Electronics; Finance; Geography; Geology; Linguistics; Management Science; Mathematics; Philosophy; Physics; Psychology; Statistics No new enrolments are being accepted from 2011 onwards. - (b) In additional to meeting the requirements of a subject major, the degree of Bachelor of Science may be endorsed in the following subject/s:
+- (a) Subject Majors: the degree of Bachelor of Science may be awarded in the following subjects: Astronomy; Biochemistry; Biological Sciences; Chemistry; Computer Science; Economics; Finance; Geography; Geology; Linguistics; Management Science; Mathematics; Philosophy; Physics; Psychology; Statistics. - (b) In additional to meeting the requirements of a subject major, the degree of Bachelor of Science may be endorsed in the following subject/s: - i.

-- i.
 Biosecurity

 - ii.
 Biotechnology

 - iii.
 Ecology

 - iv.
 Environmental Science.